BakirGracic/bakir-dev/README.md

 Welcome to the GitHub repository of my personal website & blog

-Learn more about me by exploring my posts, certifications and projects
+Learn more about me by exploring my posts, certifications and links

 If you want to chat, reach me on your preferred platform from the [links](https://bakir.dev/links) page